Become a Referee

 Step 1: Create a Profile at the US Soccer Learning Center website

-If you are over 18 you will need to complete a background Check prior to registering for any class
+If you are over 18+ yrs. you will need to pass the USSF background check

-Complete the US Soccer NCSI Background Check which is valid for 2 years and costs an additional $30 payable.
-The check may take up to 10 days to complete and you can not register for the class until this comes back!
-So you should count on completing this at least 2 week prior to the class you wish to take.
+Complete the US Soccer NCSI Background Check which is valid for 2 years and costs an additional $31.21 payable.
+The check may take up to 10 days to complete and you can not referee any games until this comes back!

 Step 2: Sign-up for the Grassroots Online Course

-- Complete Grassroots Online Course under "Assignments".
-This video-based course that will teach you many of the Laws of the Game and test your knowledge as you go.
-You will need to complete 100% of this prior to attending the Grassroots In-Person Course.
+Complete all "Assignments" in the classroom of the learning center.
+This includes a video-based course that will teach you many of the Laws of the Game and test your knowledge as you go.
 Estimated time to completion is about 5 hours, but you can stop and come back later

-If you are 18 years old or above, you have an additional assignment to must complete prior to attending your In-Person Course.
+If you are 18+yrs, you have an two additional assignment to must complete

-- Complete SafeSport Training as this is a federal requirement for managing injuries.
+Complete SafeSport Training as this is a federal requirement about child abuse, harassment, hazing, and inappropriate sexual behaviors.
 It is about 2 to 2/12 hours in length and is valid for 2 years.

 Step 3: Download the Laws of the Game to Mobile Device